 Secondly: it has an input.
 You can inject various words into BigTimer – and get instant over-ride action.
 "1" or “on”, "0" or “off”. "auto" or “default” etc.

-If you set the timer to come on, say at dusk and off at midnight, you can override the setting during the day by sending “on” to the input.
+Manual Override: If you set the timer to turn on, say at dusk and off at midnight, you can override the setting during the day by sending “on” to the input.
 This override will reset at the next auto change of state.

 If you inject "manual" in conjunction with “on” and “off”, the state will change until the set timeout (in minutes) times out - so if you turn the lights on in manual and forget you did it?
 The unit will return to default operation in X minutes (which you can set - defaulting to 24 hours - 1440 minutes) after any manual change you make.
 You can also send a "sync" command which simply outputs the current state with a side effect of decrementing the timeout counter - handy for testing.